Psychiatry Education & Training

 Tics and Tourette Syndrome – Clinical Research Fellowship Program

-The program provides fellows with advanced training in Tourette syndrome (TS) and other tic disorders at the Tics and Tourette Clinic, a provincial clinic at SickKids.
-Training is one year, with an optional second year following successful completion of the first year.
+This clinical research fellowship opportunity provides fellows with advanced training in Tourette syndrome (TS) and other tic disorders at the Tics and Tourette Clinic, a provincial clinic within the Department of Psychiatry at SickKids.

 The goal of the fellowship will be to gain expertise in TS and tic disorders, working within the multidisciplinary stepped care model of the clinic by collaborating with colleagues in psychiatry, psychology and neurology.